 The second process is large scale recycling, which tends to take place on a commercial scale, at an industrial level.
 This process obtains large amounts of silver and involves extracting silver incorporated into items used for general industry so that it can be reused in the creation of more industrial products without the need to invest in more raw silver.

 The processes used are down to the company recycling the silver, however.
-Sterling silver must be separated from the other metals it is combined with like copper or zinc.
-Methods include adding acids such as nitric acid or sulfuric acid, applying heat or using an electric current to separate the metals.
+As we know, the melting of sterling silver occurs in order to separate the silver from the other metals it is combined with, like copper or zinc.
+But in these instances different approaches are used including adding acids such as nitric acid or sulfuric acid, applying heat or using an electric current to separate the metals.

 4. Can recycling sterling silver help to save energy and greenhouse gas emissions?